 There are larger rocks in the gravel pit that would be cool for a momento from your camping trip and good for landscaping and you can take a few home if you'd like.
 If you'd like to take a large amount of rocks home we can discuss a reasonable price for them.

 You can have your pets off-leash here as long as they will stay around the campsite as there are wolves in this country.
 You may be able to hear the wolves howling at night.

 There is a 32 foot dock that extends into the river but please, no head-first diving as it is not deep enough for that.
+The river is about 3 feet deep in the middle so it's great for swimming and cooling off.
 The dock wood can also get slick when it's wet so please be careful with that.

 I have a hardwood tent/relaxation platform I made from local trees I cut on my sawmill on the slope along the river where you can place a tent or your chairs to relax along the water.

 There is an older retired couple that live 1/4 mile from the campsite and you may hear their lawn mower or a dog barking once in a while but the local bears do not like anything to do with dogs as they are hunted up here with hounds.
 So, the dog that sometimes barks helps to keep the bears away from this area.
 We have never had an instance of a bear at the campsite so the dogs are keeping them away.
 Nobody else lives within a mile so it's a nice and peaceful location if you want to hear no other campers and want the forest all to yourself.

 I've seen Eagles, Otters, Beavers, ducks, Mink, Fisher, Pine Marten, Weasels, Kingfisher, flying squirrels, and deer from the campsite as I worked to expand and improve it.
 There is a family of 3 otters that come by in the river pretty much every day and they're fun to watch as they make cool sounds as they look at you and swim by.